-During his first two years in Nebraska, Sidney often traveled between Omaha and Nebraska City.
-He ultimately settled in Omaha and decided that it presented a better opportunity for his business.
-With that decision he opened a small grocery business at the corner of 14th and Howard Streets in 1869.
-That same year, his grandfather constructed six buildings on the same corner so it seems likely one of these buildings served as Sidney’s first store.
+Sidney first worked at a livery when he arrived, which I suspect was the same one his grandfather operated.
+During his first two years, Sidney also traveled often between Omaha and Nebraska City while operating a courier station.
+He saw greater potential in Omaha and opted to settle in the city and open a small grocery store.
+In 1869, the store was located at the corner of 14th and Howard Street.
+His grandfather constructed six buildings on the same corner, so it seems likely one of these buildings served as Sidney’s store.

-When Sidney H. When Buffett first opened its doors, he had to rely on a steamboat to get many of the goods he sold as the bridge connecting Omaha to Council Bluffs hadn’t yet been built.
-Operating under the guiding principles of “quality service and fair prices,” the entrepreneur operated a wagon delivery service to deliver groceries and other goods to his customers.
-Just five years later Sidney moved his store to 486 14th Street before moving to its more familiar location at 315 S 14th St across the street from the Paxton Hotel.
+Operating under the guiding principles of “quality service and fair prices,” he operated a wagon delivery service to bring purchases to his customers.
+Just five years later, Sidney moved his store to 486 S. 14th Street.
+From there he moved to the familiar location across from the Paxton Hotel at 315 S. 14th Street.

 The hours were long as Sidney and his clerks operated the store until 11 PM each night.
-He was joined by his son, Ernest, in the family business in 1894.
-At that point he proudly renamed the store S. H. Buffett and Son.
+Sidney was joined by his son Ernest in the family business in 1894.
+At that point, he proudly renamed the store S. H. Buffett and Son.
 By 1902 he was joined by his other son, Frank.

-In 1915 Ernest left the downtown store to open his own shop at 50th Street and Underwood Avenue in Dundee.
+In 1915, Ernest left the downtown store to open his own shop at 50th Street and Underwood Avenue in Dundee.
 Frank, meanwhile, stuck around the original location where he continued to work alongside his father until Sidney passed away in 1927.
-The downtown store closed in 1936 when Frank opted to retire from the grocery business and to instead focus on his real estate and investments.
+The downtown store closed in 1936 when Frank opted to retire from the grocery business and instead focus on his real estate and investments.
+The investments, perhaps, were a bit of foreshadowing.

-While Frank passed away in 1949 the Dundee store that carried the Buffett name continued to operate and even included a young Warren Buffett as one of its employees for a time.
-The downtown location was demolished by 1980 in order to make way for the Peter Kiewit Conference Center which has recently been put up for sale.
-In the future we’ll explore Ernest Buffett’s Dundee grocery store.
+Frank passed away in 1949, but the Dundee store that carried the Buffett name continued to operate and even included a young Warren Buffett as one of its employees for a time before it closed in 1969, 100 years after Sidney first opened.
+The downtown location was demolished by 1980 to make way for the Peter Kiewit Conference Center, which has recently been put up for sale.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!